AdityaMitra5102/ForceRSAonFIDO/README.md

 Git clone this project.
 From your browser go to chrome://extensions, then Load Unpacked and load the extension.

+## Disclaimer:

+Please don't use this extension if your authenticator does not support RS256.

 # Reclaim your data